bewarren/ds_code_challenge/README.md

 ### 6. Data Visualisation Task (if applying for a Data Visualisation Engineering or Front End Developer Position)

+I build the visualisations using NextJS, the Recharts Library, and MapBox.
+And the code is hosted on Vercel

 The visualisation is hosted at [City of CT Data Visualisation](https://data-visualisation-r61m4677q-bewarren.vercel.app) and my code sits in a separate repositiory [Here](https://github.com/bewarren/data-visualisation)

 The data was generated with the `code/convert_data_for_map.py` and `code/convert_data_for_vis.py` files and the text files were copied into ts files to display on the maps.